fdoyle6/UD-ASAE-Controls-2021/README.md

 ## Files & Directories Descriptions
 **Give a rough overview of what each program and folder is for and how they were used**
-**packages_and_plugins**: All of the packages and plug-in that need to be downloaded to execute the code in this repository **GUI**: The code run on the ground station laptop to display the recieved telemetry data from the DAS
+**packages_and_plugins**: All of the packages and plug-in that need to be downloaded to execute the code in this repository

+**GUI**: The code run on the ground station laptop to display the recieved telemetry data from the DAS

+**Ground_Station**: The code and firmware developed to run on the ground station to recieve the telemetry data from the DAS and send the release to the DAS to enable the in-flight PADA (Drone) drop